-Configuration Manager can recover the site database from the Configuration Manager backup maintenance task or from a site database backup that you create with another process.
+Configuration Manager can recover the site database from the Configuration Manager backup task.
+It can also use a backup of the site database that you create with another process.

-For example, you can restore the site database from a backup that is created as part of a Microsoft SQL Server maintenance plan.
-You can also use a backup that is created by Using Data Protection Manager to back up your site database (DPM).
+For example, you can restore the site database from a backup that's created as part of a Microsoft SQL Server maintenance plan.
+You can also use a backup that's created by using Data Protection Manager to back up your site database.

 Using Data Protection Manager to back up your site database

-You can use System Center 2012 Data Protection Manager (DPM) to back up your site database.
+You can use System Center Data Protection Manager (DPM) to back up your Configuration Manager site database.

-You must create a new protection group in DPM for the site database computer.
-On the Select Group Members page of the Create New Protection Group Wizard, you select the SMS Writer service from the data source list, and then select the site database as an appropriate member.
-For more information about using DPM to back up your site database, see the Data Protection Manager Documentation Library on TechNet.
+Create a new protection group in DPM for the site database computer.
+On the Select Group Members page of the Create New Protection Group Wizard, you select the SMS Writer service from the data source list.
+Then select the site database as an appropriate member.
+For more information about using DPM, see the Data Protection Manager documentation library.

-Configuration Manager does not support DPM back up for a SQL Server cluster that uses a named instance, but does support DPM back up on a SQL Server cluster that uses the default instance of SQL Server.
+Configuration Manager doesn't support DPM backup for a SQL Server cluster that uses a named instance.
+It does support DPM backup on a SQL Server cluster that uses the default instance of SQL Server.

-After you restore the site database, follow the steps in Setup to recover the site.
-Select the Use a site database that has been manually recovered recovery option to use the site database that you recovered with Data Protection Manager.
+After you restore the site database, follow the steps in setup to recover the site.
+To use the site database that you backed up with Data Protection Manager, select the recovery option to Use a site database that has been manually recovered.

 Backup maintenance task

 You can automate backup for Configuration Manager sites by scheduling the predefined Backup Site Server maintenance task.
-This task:
+This task has the following features: